DAT4/02257-1/report/02-PropertybasedTesting.md

     Gen.sized tree'
 ```

 The function `tree'` will recursively generate an arbitrary tree of arbitrary type where each node has between 0 and 5 children nodes.
-The reason that only 5 children is allowed is that the test will be extremely slow with a higher amount.
+The reason that 5 children is the upper limit, is that the test will be extremely slow with a higher amount.

 When testing the data we need to specify a type, because we can't test generic types.
 So when we implement a type which implements the Arbitrary interface we will specify the type as char.